Premises Liability Claims for Hotel Injuries in California

 Our preeminent personal injury attorneys know how to investigate and prove hotel injury claims when hotel liability insurers raise defenses.

 As the above statute makes clear, and California Civil Jury Instruction 405 reinforces, the injured person making the claim owes a duty of ordinary care for the injured person's safety.

 Whether the injury was due to a criminal attack by another, a slip and fall or trip and fall, or another form of hotel negligence, liability insurers will argue that the injured guest was solely at fault for their injury.

 Skilled representation can overcome that comparative negligence defense and other hotel defenses.

 It should be noted that not all accidents qualify for a premise liability case.
-We must be able to prove the hotel was negligent in some manner in order to file a lawsuit.
+We must be able to prove the hotel was negligent in some manner to file a lawsuit.

 Our top-rated personal injury law firm has a track record of success proving negligence in injury lawsuits.
 You pay no fee unless you recover compensation.